Kristin Cavallari Cutting ‘Toxicity’ From Life And Focusing On Herself Amid Divorce From Jay Cutler

 “I’m also lucky to have some incredibly strong friendships who I can always count on to make me feel better,” she said.

 In April, Kristin announced her separation from former NFL quarterback Jay Cutler after almost seven years of marriage, much of which was documented on E! reality series Very Cavallari.
-The pair have three children together — Camden, 7, Jaxon, 6, and Saylor, 4.
+The pair has three children together — Camden, 7, Jaxon, 6, and Saylor, 4.

-On Tuesday, Kristin shared a picture of herself sitting on the lap of former flame Steven Colletti.
+On Tuesday, Kristin shared a picture of herself sitting on the lap of former flame Stephen Colletti.
 The duo’s high school romance was a major plot point on Laguna Beach — the MTV reality show they co-starred on as teenagers.

 Although the blurry Instagram snap appeared to be recent, it was accompanied by the playful caption “2004 or 2020?!”

-Shortly after the image was posted, fans noticed that Kristin’s ex husband had deleted his Instagram account.
+Shortly after the image was posted, fans noticed that Kristin’s ex-husband had deleted his Instagram account.
 A source told E!
 News that Jay was getting “a lot of heat” on social media due to the cozy snap and deleted his account.

 However, a source confirmed to E!
 News that Kristen and Stephen are not dating.